-The one thing Apple are not as good with, however, are adapting to format standards, so instead of JPG or PNG or any of the regular image formats I ended up with HEIC.
+Another thing Apple aren't as good with is adapting to format standards, so instead of JPG or PNG or any of the regular image formats I'd usually expect, I ended up with HEIC.

 Windows can't open these.
 At all.

-In a perfect world it would have been portable, but it's at least quick to install, and simple to run.
-You just load in all your images and hit the button and there it goes!
+In a perfect world it would have been portable too, but it's at least quick to install, and simple to run.
+You just load in (drag and drop) all your images and hit the button and there it goes!